-CA: What do associates do?
+What do associates do?

-Alexandra Johnson, counsel: Our practice group allows young lawyers to gain a lot of experience and handle numerous responsibilities early on in their careers because of the varied types of transactions that we work on.
+Alexandra Johnson, partner: Our practice group allows young lawyers to gain a lot of experience and handle numerous responsibilities early on in their careers because of the varied types of transactions that we work on.
 Associates draft documents and negotiate, and they also handle cross-border matters, dealing with local counsel in various jurisdictions.
 As a result of that cross-border exposure, we end up learning not only about New York law and law in the United States, but also about international and region-specific law.
 Our group at Milbank is great at giving junior-level associates the ability to take leadership roles.

 “Since aircraft financing work is so specialized, people working in this area form a type of close-knit community.”

-CA: What do partners do?
+What do partners do?

 FM: Partners are more involved in the beginning stages of marketing and structuring transactions, often leading the associates who are working on those aspects of the transaction.
 But in our group, we all see ourselves as collaborators.
 While partners bring specific experiences and skills to the table, partners and associates work together to service the transaction and make sure the clients’ needs are being met.